-• Wind Speed (in mph)
+Wind speed (in mph)

 It is critical that the proper wind speed be determined for the job site.
-For convenience, an iso-tach wind map is located in the lighting catalog.
+For convenience, an isotach wind map has been included in this document Section 9 on Page 9.
 This map is based on the 1994 AASHTO code and the ASCE 7-93 (fastest mile) wind map.
 Should the job site fall near or between two wind zones, the higher value shall be used.
 The '50 year mean recurrence interval' wind map is recommended.
 In 'special wind regions', local authorities should be consulted for the correct wind speed data.

 When a customer specifies or requests a wind speed requirement other than from the ASCE 7-93 (fastest mile) wind map, it should be noted as to the source of the wind speed.
 Other wind maps have been produced by the ASCE, and it is important that this is known in order to apply the correct wind force formulas, such that correct pole size can be selected.
-For more information, See the Commentary' Wind Maps and Wind Pressure Formulas'
+For more information, See Commentary, Wind maps and wind pressure formulas on Page 7.